G-Node/nix/docs/relacs.rst

    protocol (RePro) can use to display data or interact with the experimenter.

-Several traces are recorded in parallel (usually sampled with 20, 40, or 100 kHz per channel 16 bit, depending on experimental requirements).
+In the depicted use-case, several traces are recorded in parallel (usually sampled with 20, 40, or 100 kHz per channel 16 bit, depending on experimental requirements).

 1. The neuron's membrane voltage (V-1).
 2. The fish's electric organ discharge (EOD), global measurement.